Why Is My Dog Scared Of Everything? Our Expert’s Take

 During this time, we strongly advise you don’t approach the dog.
 All you can do is try to be near them and make sure that no one gets hurt by their fearful, and potentially aggressive, behavior.

-Treating a fearful dog requires a lot of time, creativity, patience and empathy.
-Which is why step one is to understand what’s triggering it in the first place.
+- Try and understand what’s triggering your dog’s anxiety in the first place.
 By pre-empting what’s likely to spook your dog, you’ll be better able to set their environment up to prevent exposure – or slowly desensitize them to the “scary” sounds or experience.

 Like, for example, if they’re scared of thunder: